 Mountain Crossings (Blairsville) – Blairsville is made for hiking, and we always enjoy a stop at Mountain Crossings.
 You can find a great selection of outfitting gear, but we love it for its history.
 The building was completed in 1937, the same time as the Appalachian Trail.
-In fact, the AT runs right though the property; it’s the only “covered” section of this East Coast thru-hike.
+In fact, the AT runs right through the property; it’s the only “covered” section of this East Coast thru-hike.
 Spectacular views of the mountains are also free of charge!
 For even more to see and do in Blairsville, check out this guide to a memorable family weekend in Blairsville.

 Museum of Aviation (Warner Robins) – Spend an afternoon meandering through four large hangers of airplanes and helicopters.
 Kids are welcome to touch most exhibits; there are a few pieces of equipment they can even climb into.
 Bring a picnic or eat at the cafeteria with large windows overlooking more airplanes.